 This generous support could benefit millions of self-employed in the United Kingdom.

 The scheme will be open to those of trading profits less than £50,000 in 2018-2019 tax year or an average trading profit less than £50,000 in the tax years 2016-17, 2017-18 and 2018-19.
-To minimise fraud, and to qualify, the self-employed must have also submitted SA Tax Return for the year 2018-19 so that only those who are already self-employed and meet the above criteria, are included.
-For this reason, also, the January deadline submission has been extended for late runners.
+To minimise fraud, and to qualify, the self-employed must have also submitted SA Tax Return for the year 2018-19.
+This way only the already self-employed and those who meet the above criteria, are included.
+To facilitate the above, the governments also extends the January deadline submission for late runners.

-Income support scheme will cover three months to May and the grants will be paid to those eligible, in a single payment covering 3 months.
+Income support scheme will cover three months to May and those eligible will receive the grants in a single payment.
 HMRC will contact all those who are eligible and will start the payments at the beginning of June.

-Self -employed who pay themselves salary or dividends, are not covered by the scheme but their salary will be covered by the Coronavirus job retention scheme if they are operating PAYE scheme.
+Self -employed who pay themselves salary or dividends, will receive their salary from the Coronavirus job retention scheme (only if they run PAYE scheme).

-A dedicated helpline has been set up to help businesses and individuals in distress over the loss of income due to COVID-19 and those with outstanding Tax liabilities will receive support with their tax affairs.
+Also, the government has set up a dedicated helpline to help businesses and individuals in distress over the loss of income due to COVID-19.
+Those with outstanding Tax liabilities will equally receive support with their tax affairs.

-Also, £500m hardship fund for councils in England has been allocated. in support of the most vulnerable in their areas.
+The £500m hardship fund for councils in England in support of the most vulnerable in their areas.

-In the area of Personal Taxation, there is an increase in the National Insurance Contributions tax threshold from £8,632 to £9,500 which will take 500, 000 employees out of tax altogether and benefit on average £85 per year to those earning more than £9,500.
+In the area of Personal Taxation, there is an increase in the National Insurance Contributions tax threshold from £8,632 to £9,500.
+Following, about 500,000 employees earning over £9.500, will benefit on average £85 a week, or are not going to be have to pay tax altogether.

 Inflation is forecast to 1.4% this year and it is to increase in 2021-22 to 1.8%.